googlicius/load-assets/README.md

 });
 ```

-Loads and runs 2 javascript files in parallel (async load).
+Loads and runs 2 javascript files in parallel.

 ```javascript
 loadScript(